hzoo/contributors-on-github/README.md

 #### Permissions
 - "activeTab": to add the first PR text to the active tab
 - "storage", to store access token, cache user PR data
-- "webNavigation", to listen for pushState events
+- "webNavigation", to listen for `History.pushState` events
+    - The [content script](src/index.js) was matching `"https://github.com/*/*/pull/*` which is correct, but if you start from the hompage, then the script won't ever be injected since github is using pushState to change urls.
+Now it will match `https://github.com` and then check for the specific url.

 #### Local Install
 - Download the zip, and unzip it